CiscoDevNet/project-mcgruff/README.md

    Allow this to complete (approx. 35 minutes).

-   Output will indicate the DNS name of the Active Directory management instance (for connection via RDP) and the  [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) name of the admin credentia:
+   Output will indicate the DNS name of the Active Directory management instance, the associated AWS EC2 key pair file name (for retrieving the local Administrator password when connecting via RDP) and the  [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) name for the Active Directory Admin credential (for domain login to the management instance):

    ```
-   Active_Directory_management_instance_details = {
+   Active_Directory_Management_Instance_Private_Key_FIle_Name = "mcgruff-20240523161937071600000001.pem"
-    "Credential_SecretManager_Name" = "active-directory-credential-20240redacted5093500000001"
+   Active_Directory_Management_Instance_Public_DNS = "ec2-44-223-106-111.compute-1.amazonaws.com"
-   "Public_DNS" = "ec2-redacted-51.compute-1.amazonaws.com"
+   Secrets_Manager_Active_Directory_Credential_Name = "mcgruff-active-directory-credential-20240523154127198200000001"
-   }
    ```

    An RDP session to the AD management instance's local machine Administrator account will require decrypting the Admin password via the AWS console: **EC2/Instances/Instance/Connect**.
 With the password, you can use a standard RDP client to connect using the `Public_DNS` address.

    **Note:** It may take a few minutes before the AD management instance is fully started/online/SSM-managed before you can connect to it.
+Note also that joining it to the AD domain (which happens on first start-up) causes it to reboot again.

 1. Next, create resources and deploy the application: